cosmic-utils/clipboard-manager/.github/PULL_REQUEST_TEMPLATE.md

 Please explain briefly what the PR does.
-It's not always obvious for maintainers.

-Also, please check the case "allow edits by maintainers", this make it easy for maintainers to do a few commit before merging.